 If the initial node chooses itself based on the routing rules, it tells the client to proceed to the next step of the connection process.

 If no routing rule matches the incoming IP address, the node checks to see if classic connection load balancing is enabled by both Vertica and the client.
 If so, it handles the connection according to the classic load balancing policy.
 See Classic Connection Load Balancing for more information.

-If no routing rule matches the incoming IP address and classic load balancing is not enabled, the node handles the connection itself.
+If no routing rule matches the incoming IP address and classic load balancing and the default subcluster interior load balancing rule did not apply, the node handles the connection itself.
 It also handles the connection itself if it cannot follow the load balancing rule.
 For example, if all nodes in the load balancing group targeted by the rule are down, then the initially-contacted node handles the client connection itself.
 In this case, the node does not attempt to apply any other less-restrictive load balancing rules that would apply to the incoming connection.
 It only attempts to apply a single load balancing rule.

 Using load balancing policies you can:

 Ensure connections originating from inside or outside of your internal network are directed to a valid IP address for the client.
 For example, suppose your Vertica nodes have two IP addresses: one for the external network and another for the internal network.
 These networks are mutually exclusive.
 You cannot reach the private network from the public, and you cannot reach the public network from the private.
 Your load balancing rules need to provide the client with an IP address they can actually reach.

 Enable access to multiple nodes of a Vertica cluster that are behind a NAT router.
 A NAT router is accessible from the outside network via a single IP address.
 Systems within the NAT router's private network can be accessed on this single IP address using different port numbers.
 You can create a load balancing policy that redirects a client connection to the NAT's IP address but with a different port number.